 |Partner||Each client application is tied to a partner, also known as a partner organization.
 The partner is based on the email domain of the developers in that organization.
 For example, developers with

 Members of a partner organization can invite other developers with the same email domain to join the partner organization on My Company page.

 To request API keys, begin by registering a new client applications.

 - You must be logged in to register a client application.

 - In addition, you must complete your profile on the My Profile page and accept the terms and conditions outlined there.

-- If your organization/company data is not complete, enter your company information in the My Company page.
+- If your partner organization data is not complete, enter your partner information in the My Company page.

 (My Profile and My Company are also available from the account menu under your user ID at the top right of the page.)